 In my current role at USC’s Laboratory of Neuro Imaging, I prototype and test tools that enable neuroscience researchers to search, visualize, analyze, and download imaging and demographic data from research studies.
-Two products I lead the user experience design for are:
+Two products I lead the design for are:

 The Image and Data Archive (IDA)